 The hovercraft is a pleasant change from every-day life.

-Plastic cloth must prevent bat droppings hitting the operating table.
+Plastic cloth against the ceiling must prevent bat droppings hitting the operating table.

 The specialists from the capital also work as volunteers.

-Students discussing what is happening in the operating theatre.
+Students discussing the goings-on in the operating theatre.

 A patient, still on a drip, is carried into a room after his operation.